 You’ve probably read or watched countless examples of people showing you (or telling you) how to start a fire with sticks or any number of easy to access natural materials and thought that in a pinch that it would be simple enough to pick it up in a survival situation.

-The fact of the matter however, is that there are countless easier ways to get a fire started other than relying on what you may have to hand in an actual survival situation.
+The fact of the matter however, is that there are countless easier ways to build a fire other than relying on what you may have to hand in an actual survival situation.

 In an actual disaster or emergency, you’re likely not going to have the luxury of the ‘ideal conditions’ to get your fire going.
 We’re talking rain, cold, exhaustion, chaos and confusion – all potentially in an urban situation (where’s a good quality stick when you need it?).